STUDENT FILM MAKING |

 The winning movie will have:

-4. Editing so that the scenes flow well
+4. Editing that has the scenes flowing well.

 5. Dialogue that makes the story very understandable.

-You can shoot the film at school during recess or lunch or at home with friends and or family, but you must be the persons filming it to win the prize.
+You can shoot the film at school during recess or lunch or at home with friends and or family.

 Before starting to film at school see Mr Hansen to:

-- Have your storyboard checked and get support to design one
+- Have your storyboard checked or get support to design one

 - organise a quiet place to do the filming